Configuration File

 querystringYesPath to a SQL file that transforms the input data.

-See Sensitivities and scenarios for detailed explanations.
+See Sensitivities for detailed explanations.

-Input aggregations
+Input Aggregations

 The inputAggregations array defines summary views of input data displayed below the forecast chart.